|Nutritional Guidelines (per serving)|

 Season each with salt and black pepper.

-Place the patties on the grill and cook, flipping once, until they reach your desired doneness.
+Place the patties on the grill or pan and cook, flipping once, until they reach your desired doneness.
 For medium-rare, cook about 7 minutes total, for medium cook about 8 minutes total, and cook for 9 to 10 minutes for medium-well or well-done, or until internal temperature reaches 165 F.

-Remove the burgers from the grill and place on the hamburger buns.
+Place on the hamburger buns.
 Top with tomato and onion slices, and a generous helping of honey-Dijon sauce.

 Burger Grilling Tips